 Flemish Glass Doors

-Paired with black wrought iron framing and hardware or dark-stained wood, Flemish glass front doors are made to be noticed or give a nod to a bygone era.
+Paired with black wrought iron framing and hardware or dark-stained wood, a Flemish glass front door is crafted to be noticed or pay homage to a bygone era.
 In commercial glass doors, it adds uniqueness and character.

 Nothing improves a cabinet’s appearance and function like glass.

-Similar to doors, Flemish glass is a material that’s eye catching.
-However, you won’t have to worry about making sure everything inside a cabinet is in it’s right place.
+Similar to doors, Flemish glass is a material that’s eye-catching.
+However, you won’t have to worry about ensuring everything inside a cabinet is in its right place.
 Because of its textured appearance, Flemish glass convolutes the view of what’s behind a cabinet door.

 In office design with glass partitions, Flemish glass is a perfect option.
-While creating defined spaces, Flemish glass still lets staff and visitors have some privacy as they go about their business while still allowing light to pass through and creating the sense of openness.
-It also improves the aesthetic of a space -- a visually distinct glass, Flemish glass provides design flair that plain panes lack.
+While creating defined spaces, Flemish glass lets staff and visitors have some privacy as they go about their business while allowing light to pass through and creating a sense of openness.
+It also improves the aesthetic of an area -- a visually distinct glass, Flemish glass provides design flair that plain panes lack.